AntonOresten/VectorizedKmers.jl/docs/src/kmer_count_matrix.md

 ```

 Oof!
 That does not look pretty...
 Let's break down what's happening here:
-- The matrix consists of three different 1-mer counts, stored in columns.
+- The matrix consists of three different 1-mer count vectors of length 4, stored in columns.
 - `KmerCountColumns` is an `AbstractVector`, so it gets displayed in the same way that a vector normally would, with one element per row.
 - Each element of the `KmerCountColumns` is a `KmerCountVector` wrapped around a view of a column of the underlying matrix, hence the `SubArray` type.

-We can see the actual underlying matrix by looking at the `counts` field:
+We can take a look at the underlying matrix by accessing the `counts` field:

 ```jldoctest
 julia> kcc.counts